ArdaryinSIM/insim-api/README.md

 # InSim API (Node.js)

-Un module simple et léger pour interagir avec l'API **InSim** :
+A simple and lightweight module to interact with the **InSim** API:
-- 📱 Envoi de SMS
+- 📱 Send SMS
-- 👥 Ajout de contacts
+- 👥 Add contacts
-- 📞 Clic-to-Call
+- 📞 Click-to-Call

 ## 📦 Installation